Certificate of Completion, and Graduation Cords & Stoles for Dedicated Service Learning Students.

 Recognition of Service

-Students who complete the following requirements for service hours have the option to apply for the following:
+Students who complete the following requirements for total service hours have the option to apply for the following:

 Service Learning Certificate of Completion – 15 hours of service.
+Fill out the form.

-Annual Scholarship Award for Excellence in Service Learning
+Excellence in Service Learning Award

 Palomar College is proud to have so many excellent service learning students serving our community and representing Palomar College in a positive light.